 A digital sign in this location will not obstruct sightlines to, or influence the messaging of, traffic control devices or signs.
-Despite the 100km/h speed limit, the approach to it does not require rapid, complex decision making by drivers and is not a location of high cognitive load.
-There are no on-ramps or off-ramps in proximity to the approach to the sign and no directional signs or signals to be aware of at distances where the advertising content is recognisable.
-The decision point for the diverge movement to the Beecroft Road westbound off-ramp is approximately 535m back from the sign at which point the sign would be unrecognisable and smaller than a postage stamp in size at the windscreen, also due to the Main North rail bridge.
+The approach to it does not require rapid, complex decision making by drivers and is a location of low cognitive load.
+There are no directional signs on approach to the proposed digital sign either.

-The in-vehicle sightlines from the M2 westbound are shown in Figure 5.1, clearly demonstrating that all vehicle movements are in the same sightline as the digital sign, which means no risk of distraction away from the forward roadway when glancing to it.
+The in-vehicle sightlines from the M2 eastbound are shown in Figure 5.1, clearly demonstrating that all vehicle movements are in the same sightline as the digital sign, and that there are no directional signs for drivers to observe, which means no risk of distraction away from important traffic information or the forward roadway when glancing to the proposed sign.

-1Distances measured in Nearmap.
+1Distances measured in Nearmap

-Figure 5.1: In-vehicle viewing range and views along the M2 westbound
+Figure 5.1: In-vehicle viewing range and views along the M2 eastbound